 This section outlines how to become a nurse practitioner in the U.S., so candidates should consult their local boards for state-specific information.

-NPs can specialize in areas like mental health, pediatrics, gerontology, neonatal, emergency, and family care.
-Each focus requires unique knowledge and skills -- the mental health specialization deals with psychological concepts more than emergency care, and pediatric and gerontological areas address different life periods.
+PURSUE SPECIALIZATIONS WHILE WORKING AS AN RN NPs can specialize in areas like mental health, pediatrics, gerontology, neonatal, emergency, and family care.
+Each focus requires unique knowledge and skills — the mental health specialization deals with psychological concepts more than emergency care, and pediatric and gerontological areas address different life periods.
 Candidates can pursue national certifications in many specializations by completing exams and fieldwork related to the focus area.
 Many states require national certifications to earn NP credentials.
-Individuals should also choose a master's program and fieldwork that emphasize their specializations.
+Individuals should also choose a master’s program and fieldwork that emphasize their specializations.

 Becoming a Nurse Practitioner FAQs